Saint Martin (island): Demographics

 With so many nationalities present, quite a few languages are spoken.
 An English-based creole is the main local vernacular.
 However, the official languages are French for Saint-Martin, with Dutch and English being official for Sint Maarten.
 Other common languages include various French creoles (spoken by French Caribbean immigrants), Spanish (spoken by immigrants from the Dominican Republic, Puerto Rico, and various South American countries), and Papiamento (spoken by immigrants from Aruba, Bonaire and Curaçao).

+The most practiced religion is Roman Catholicism in French Saint-Martin, and Protestant denominations in Dutch Sint Maarten, particularly Methodism.
+The island also has small Jewish, Seventh-day Adventist, Hindu, Muslim, Sikh, Buddhist, and Rastafari communities.

 Culture

-The island's culture is a blend of its African, French, British, Dutch, Amerindian, and Asian heritage.
-Although each side's culture is influenced by their respective administering countries, they share enough similar heritage and traditions that it can be difficult to tell where Saint-Martin ends and Sint Maarten begins.

-The Creole population can trace most of their roots to Africa, France, the Netherlands and the British Isles.
-Only some stones remain from the ruins of the two forts built by the Spanish occupation in its early takeover.
-But during the colonial period, the British settlers and several military dominations left their idiom as the main language spoken on the island, and have made a large impact on St. Martin's culture.